temporalio/features/docs/system-nexus.md

 operations.
 For example, an authentication proxy may require headers that do not belong on the server-facing System Nexus request.

+## Adding an operation

+Adding a System Nexus operation requires generated transfer types, a serialization-context factory, a discoverable protobuf service and method descriptor, and payload-visitor coverage for every nested payload field.

 ## Language-specific considerations

 ### TypeScript